jt0dd/phantom-v/README.md

 ## Note

 *This is a rough-draft outline of the project described.
-Nothing is complete*
+Nothing is complete.*